lbdl/ZORG/spawner/rooms/elis-basement.md

 it is not a comforting room and reminds you of far to many movies that you probably never should have watched

-the light is just enough that you don't have too see too much.
+the light is just enough that you don't have to see too much.

 it smells damp and somehow of bad faith.